-After a season of writing actual letters to our kids at sleepaway camp — and receiving them — it really drove home the value of personally penned notes, even if it’s just a request for “mor cookeez” from a preschooler.
+After our first season of writing actual letters to our kids at sleepaway camp — and receiving them — it really drove home the value of personally penned notes, even if it’s just a sticky note on the fridge reading “mor cookeez” from a preschooler.

 1. Let them know you treasure their writing.
 (Even when you can barely read it)

 I love this reminder from Abundant Mama, who suggests creating a love note treasure box, that we should let our kids know how much we adore getting their notes by saving the most important ones in a special spot.
 Of course, these notes may not always be the ones they want you to remember—the one stating we’re the “wurst mom in the werld” is definitely a keeper too–but by letting them know you love receiving them, hopefully they’ll keep writing them.
 If you choose to put them in a special box, you can even have your child help decorate it for you.

 2. Let them write the words they like.

 Workbooks don’t have to bring out the groans from kids who need a little extra practice outside of school.
 In fact, our kids would get a kick out of copying the ridiculous and silly sentences found in the Wacky Sentences workbooks (at our affiliate Amazon) which is filled with atypical phrases for kids to trace before writing themselves.